Table of Content

 Krasamo is an IoT development company specializing in electronic product design for smart homes, building automation, and Industrial IoT.

-Our engineers have experience in PCB layout, Gerber files, manufacturing processes, and testing.
+Our engineers have experience in PCB layout, Gerber, and ODB++ files, as well as manufacturing processes and testing.
 Our expertise also includes firmware development, embedded applications, and wireless connectivity.

 We have experience developing smart home products such as locks, HVAC, sensors, toys, and building automation.
 We strive to create products that are easy to use, reliable, and secure.